Skip

 Progress: 0% · Lessons completed 0/14

-This lesson moves delf b1 common pitfalls and score losing mistakes and delf b1 exam strategy beyond basic comparison into organized B-level analysis.
+This lesson moves the classic DELF B1 pitfalls beyond basic comparison into organized B-level analysis.
 The learner must identify the main basis of comparison, group the evidence sensibly, and avoid treating every detail as equally important.

 It assumes the A2 ability to describe familiar situations, explain simple reasons, and handle everyday tasks.
 What matters now is the ability to connect reading and speaking or writing through one clear line of interpretation instead of jumping between separate observations.